Sharing untold stories of community

 Sarah Watego interning at Channel 9, Gold Coast.

-Sarah Watego graduates from The University of Queensland in July as the last recipient of a scholarship created to empower the next generation of aspiring Indigenous Australian journalists.
+Sarah Watego graduates from The University of Queensland today as the last recipient of a scholarship created to empower the next generation of aspiring Indigenous Australian journalists.

 Prior to his retirement in 2019, former UQ Lecturer of Journalism Bruce Woolley established the Journalism Scholarship for Indigenous Engagement to support a student’s full potential; bringing value to classrooms, communities, and the institution of journalism.